plammens/python-introduction/Fundamentals/Elements of Python syntax/Statements   expressions/task.md

 The fundamental building blocks of Python source files are statements and expressions.

-Python's unit of execution are code blocks.
+Python's unit of execution are **code blocks**.
 For example, a Python source file is considered as a single code block.
 Code blocks are sequences of statements.

-A statement is an atomic "command" that the Python interpreter executes.
-These are what makes up a Python program (which is written as a sequence of statements) Statements always take up one (for simple statements) or more (for compound statements) full (logical) lines (with one exception).
+A **statement** is an atomic "command" that the Python interpreter executes.
+These are what makes up a Python program (which is written as a sequence of statements) Statements always take up one (for simple statements) or more (for compound statements) full lines.

-An expression is a piece of code from which a value can be computed.
-Expressions can appear anywhere within a statement (as allowed by the Python syntax) and can be nested in another expression.
+An **expression** is a piece of code from which a *value* can be computed.
+Expressions can appear anywhere within a line (as allowed by the Python syntax) and can be nested in another expression.
 An expression is evaluated every time it is "encountered" by the interpreter.

 You can think of statements as being "executed" and expressions as being "evaluated".